 What should the pitch be on a shed roof?

-Is there a standard shed roof pitch?
-What is the best roof pitch for farm sheds?
+Which roof pitch is best?
 Read on to learn about our standard shed roof pitch and the best roof pitch for different shed types.

 What Is The Best Roof Pitch For Farm Sheds?